-• Consider the Professional Partnerships program as the statewide HUB (or a participant HUB with the CCBHCs and FQHCs based on regional variations) for fidelity Wrap Around within the recommendation for a Medicaid BH/IMD/SUD/SED 1115 waiver.
-Note that currently the RBHA Professional Partnership Program serves approximately 1,000 children on an annual basis at a cost of approximately \$6 million of non-Medicaid funds (SAMHSA, state funds) across the state.21 Further note the need to establish a DHHS system-wide definition of case management services.
+Consider the Professional Partnerships program as the statewide HUB (or a participant HUB with the CCBHCs and FQHCs based on regional variations) for fidelity Wrap Around within the recommendation for a Medicaid BH/IMD/SUD/SED 1115 waiver.
+Note that currently the RBHA Professional Partnership Program serves approximately 1,000 children on an annual basis at a cost of approximately \$6 million of non-Medicaid funds (SAMHSA, state funds) across the state.
+Further note the need to establish a DHHS system-wide definition of case management services.
 Presently, children and youth in foster care, who could benefit from Professional Partnership services, are not eligible because CFS case workers are assumed to provide Fidelity Wrap Around services as part of their case management responsibilities.
 The Work Group, however, believes that this interpretation of the definition of case management may be flawed.
-We also note that Juvenile Justice Crossover youth are also case managed by staff and, nonetheless, are currently eligible and receiving the Professional Partnership program services.22
+We also note that

-20 The Marly Doyle Behavioral Health Center of the University of Nebraska (established by LB 608) reports that there was an increase of 32% of psychiatric prescribers and 39% of psychologists and mental health therapists between 2010 and 2020. https://nebraska.edu/nuforne/marley-doyle
+&lt;sup>25 The Marly Doyle Behavioral Health Center of the University of Nebraska (established by LB 608) reports that there was an increase of 32% of psychiatric prescribers and 39% of psychologists and mental health therapists between 2010 and 2020. https://nebraska.edu/nuforne/marley-doyle

-21 Source: DBH Spreadsheet: 8/29/23
+&lt;sup>26 Source: DBH Spreadsheet: 8/29/23